 - Who was the hero?
-Did s/he always do the right thing?
+Did she or he always do the right thing?

 - Who was the villain?
-Was s/he always bad?
+Was she or he always bad?

 These are just suggestions.
 The important part is that the questions get your child talking and thinking about what he is reading.
 Take time to do this in the middle of reading and not just the end as an add-on, and you will see your child start to stop and think on his own.
 That's when the understanding will get deeper.
 The best part is that this genre begs for questions.
 Your child won't feel like you are trying to teach him anything because he will be too busy learning.